Skip to main content

 They made hard work of it on Saturday, however, managing only one early try and earning boos at times from the home fans after repeatedly kicking away possession.

-Scotland were on the board after four minutes when, after a poor clearance kick, Van der Merwe slipped through two tackles and slick passing sent scrumhalf Ben White over.
+Scotland were on the board after four minutes when Van der Merwe slipped through two tackles and slick passing sent scrumhalf Ben White over.

-England hit back after a patient assault on the line opened the way for Tommy Freeman to blast over, with Marcus Smith converting for a 7-5 lead.
+England hit back when Tommy Freeman blasted over, with Marcus Smith converting for a 7-5 lead.

-Coach Steve Borthwick’s plan to shoe-horn Marcus Smith in at fullback to take advantage of attacking talent was exposed again at the other end of the pitch when he was brushed aside by Van der Merwe as the Scots poured down the left to leave centre Huw Jones a simple task to score.
+Smith's sometimes brittle defence was then exposed again when he was brushed aside by Van der Merwe as the Scots poured down the left to leave centre Huw Jones a simple task to score.

 Scotland continued to make all the running, taking full advantage of England’s strangely passive defence and Van Der Merwe’s defender-sucking, marauding runs but, with Russell missing both conversions, they led only 10-7 at halftime.

-Slowly but surely, however, England began to get a toe-hold and levelled it at 10-all after 55 minutes with a Marcus Smith penalty – their first score in 46 minutes.
+Scotland started the second half strongly too but, slowly but surely, England began to get a toe-hold and levelled it at 10-all after 55 minutes with a Marcus Smith penalty – their first score in 46 minutes.

 Flyhalf Fin Smith extended that lead to six soon after with a penalty from almost halfway.